bepetersn/static-mail/README.md

     {% endblock %}
 ```

+# How does it work?

-Here the name we provided is associated with a subject, fallback text for if the HTML doesn't
+Here the name we provided is associated with a subject, fallback text for if the
-display, and the HTML email itself.
-Notice the templating language at use: this is
+HTML doesn't display, and the HTML email itself.
+Notice the templating language
-[Jinja2](http://jinja.pocoo.org/)'s syntax.
-The values we passed in earlier as `context` get
+at use: this is [Jinja2](http://jinja.pocoo.org/)'s syntax.
+The values we passed
-dynamically evaluated for each of these items.
+in earlier as `context` get dynamically evaluated for each of these items.

 The logic of `send_email_by_name` is simple.
-It looks in the `MESSAGE_DIR`, defined in the configuration object, for files ending in `.msg`.
-The `subject`, `body`, and `HTML` templates
+It looks in the `MESSAGE_DIR`,
+defined in the configuration object, for files ending in `.msg`.
+The `subject`,
-are taken from this file, and are all evaluated with the same context.
+`body`, and `HTML` templates are taken from this file, and are all evaluated

-Overall, this project makes the assumption that in sending emails programmatically,
-the subject, body, and html all *go together*, and thus there's no reason not to bundle
-this data and reference it as one item, in our case by the name of the email template.
+with the same context.

+The templates support all of Jinja2's features, up to and including inheritance.
+If you want to use a base template, just put it in the same directory as
+the emails.

+In case you were wondering, the syntax of the `.msg` files is a subclass of
+the .INI style, minus the need for sections.
+Keep in mind that lines that start
+a new key-value pair can't have any whitespace before the key.
+Other than that,
+go crazy with it.

+# Future

+I was thinking of adding support for a `markdown` key to support that format,
+or possibly others, besides `subject`, `body`, and `text`.
+I also was
+considering dropping the need for `body` at all, if you don't want it.